opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_loadbalancer_v3.md

 * `l7_flavor` - (Optional) The ID of the Layer-7 flavor.

 * `availability_zones` - (Required) Specifies the availability zones where the LoadBalancer will be located.
-  Changing this will create a new resource.
+  Changing this creates a new LoadBalancer.

 * `public_ip` - (Optional) The elastic IP address of the instance.
 The `public_ip` structure is described below.
-Changing this will create a new resource.
+Changing this creates a new LoadBalancer.

+-> Specify `public_ip` and either `router_id` or `subnet_id` if you want to bind a new IPv4 EIP to the load balancer.

 The `public_ip` block supports: